 - “name the raffle” lottery

-Amendments to a Raffle Licence |
+Amendments to a Raffle Licence

 |

-Requests to Cancel a Raffle Licence |
+Cancelling a Raffle Licence

 In the interests of consumer protection, a licence may not be cancelled once sales have begun except under the following conditions:

-- all ticket purchasers must sign a disclaimer indicating that they have no objections to the lottery being cancelled; and
+- all ticket purchasers must sign a disclaimer indicating that they have no objections to the lottery being cancelled, and

 - the licensee must contact all ticket purchasers and refund the ticket purchase price.